(225 ILCS 65/70-5)

 to a mental or physical examination, or both, as required by and at the expense

 of the Department.
-The Department or Board may order the examining physician to
+The Department may order the examining physician to

 testimony concerning the mental or physical examination of the licensee or